tpiano91/saasquatch_videos/README.md

 ##### 2. Can Dare's success be replicated in the other two brands?
 ##### 3. What strategies can SaaSquatch Videos' teams use to drive up numbers in the other brands?

-# Answering the Business Questions: Exploring Dare Network's Success Factors
+# Step 2.
+Answering the Business Questions: Exploring Dare Network's Success Factors

+### To answer these business questions, I used a variety of analytical techniques including: statistical analyses; merging tables; creating additional visualizations; creating a presentation; suggesting follow-up questions and next steps for further research.